alf45tar/Pedalino/README.md

   - HM-10 (or compatible like HC-08) Bluetooth UART Communication Module

 ## Pedalino™ Breadboard Prototype

-Right now the hardware is just a working well prototype.
-It will be boxed when the hardware will be frozen.

 ### MODEL A - WiFi only